 In Advanced Project and Logistics Management you will evaluate contemporary research in logistics and project management, critically analyse advances in project and programme management and review emerging technologies and innovations in logistics and project management such as big data analytics and virtual technologies.

 Operations and Information Management

-Project Risk and Procurement Management
+Procurement, Risk and Contract Management

 Project Management, Leadership and Skills: Planning and Control

 You will learn about the approaches, skills and methods of effective project management, and the tools and techniques required for planning, control, teamwork, leadership and other key processes.
 All of these qualities will develop your ability to lead complex projects.

 100% online via OnlineCampus (an interactive online learning environment) with intensive class discussion and collaboration.